Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Coros Dura – Previous Models and Review of the History

-Coros started trading with its LIVALL smart helmets in 2018 before introducing the lightweight Coros Pace M1.
+Coros started trading in 2018 with its LIVALL smart helmets before introducing the lightweight Coros Pace M1.
 It was essentially a ripoff of the Garmin Forerunner 235, but in its day, its price, features, and light weight made it an attractive purchase for runners simply wanting a watch to wear during sports.

 The company progressed quickly with four main thrusts that differentiated it from the competition.